AliRazavian/alirazavian.github.io/_posts/2020-05-11-Tips-for-a-Successful-Ph.D.-in-Machine-Learning.md

-Tips for a Successful Ph.D. in Machine Learning

 Ph.D. is one of the few practices that almost no one does it twice.
 There are lots of people with multiple M.Sc.s or are repeat entrepreneurs.
 But I have yet to meet someone in person with two Ph.D.s.
 Ph.D. uniquely defines your future.

 This article is a compilation of ideas and conversations that I had with my colleagues, my students, and my friends in conferences, universities, and the industry.